LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 [DeepLoco_DLL_optimizer] Action value -1.#IND00 > 50 -> invalid
 [DeepLoco_DLL_optimizer] Bad tuple detected!!!!
 ```
 With `-1.#IND00` being the value of the bad action.
 Furthermore, `cNeuralNet::Eval()` constantly seems to produce bad values (`9.16492e+252` which is ridiculous).
 But note that not the whole action array is corrupted.
 Most of the time, some fields of the action are slightly bigger than 50.
-And then party's on! (see below for yourself...).
+And then party's on!
 Following functions produce information in console about bad tuples:
 	- `bool cExpBuffer::CheckTuple(...)`
 	- `void cNeuralNet::Eval()`

 5. The time seems to be desynchronized between the DLL and Webots.
 The simulation in Webots might be running too fast.
 The controller is queried too often.
 Find a way to control the time in the DLL too!!